 Rebecca Horwitz is a PhD candidate in Education at Harvard University.
 Her work explores the historical relationship between race, education, and social policy.
 Her dissertation project uses archival methods to analyze the relationship between early 20th century child welfare policy, policing, and the development of Black schools in Chicago.
 In addition to historicizing the contemporary school-to-prison pipeline, this project will develop a conceptual framework for understanding the criminalization of urban, Black education.
 Rebecca has taught courses on race and equity in education and the history of school segregation at the Harvard Graduate School of Education, and she has worked as a teaching fellow at HGSE and Harvard Law School.
 She serves as a research advisor for MA Appleseed Center for Law and Justice and is a member of the Chapter 222 Coalition of the MA Education Law Task Force.
 She holds a JD from the University of Texas School of Law, a EdM from Harvard University in Education Policy, and a BA from Rutgers University in Political Science.

-Caroline Hoskins is a 2L at Michigan Law, and is also pursuing a PhD in Philosophy at Rutgers University.
+Caroline Hoskins has completed two years at Michigan Law and is also pursuing a PhD in Philosophy at Rutgers University.
 Last summer, Caroline interned with the Michigan Innocence Clinic in Ann Arbor.
 In her free time, Caroline enjoys doing Pure Barre classes and pretending she can cook.

-Laura Jetter is a 2L at the University of Michigan Law school.
-She will be spending summer 2022 at Wilson Sonsini Goodrich & Rosati in San Francisco, CA as a corporate summer associate working with startups and public companies.
+Laura Jetter is a 3L at the University of Michigan Law school.
+She spent summer 2022 at Wilson Sonsini Goodrich & Rosati in San Francisco, CA as a corporate summer associate working with startups and public companies.
 In her free time, Laura enjoys buying plants and cooking

 Thomas Klemm is a PhD candidate in Political Science where he studies race, citizenship and nationalism in Indian Country.
 He is Turtle Clan Potawatomi and a citizen of the Pokagon Band of Potawatomi Indians.